 - Fully automating, monitoring and controlling shipping and container ports across the Middle East with high bandwidth, highly secure low-latency 5G networks.

-Ericsson has identified four industry verticals that form the primary focus of the addressable 5G business potential opportunity in Middle East and Africa.
+Ericsson has identified four industry verticals that form the primary focus of the addressable 5G business potential opportunity in the Middle East and Africa.
 According to an Ericsson

 A highlight was the innovative 5G solutions Nokia brought to Hajj this year.
-Nokia together with Zain Saudi Arabia brought 5G-enabled VR (Virtual Reality) advanced use case in Mashaer area and the Holy Mosque area in Makkah.
+Nokia together with Zain Saudi Arabia brought 5G-enabled VR (Virtual Reality) advanced use cases in the Mashaer area and the Holy Mosque area in Makkah.
 It allowed visitors to experience Hajj remotely as if they are present on site.
 And with STC, Nokia deployed the first-ever 5G-based volumetric 3G hologram communications during Hajj.
 This innovative solution was used to provide educational and awareness service to the pilgrims about Hajj rituals.
 The visitors were able to talk, meet, and interact with a 3D hologram who made them aware of Hajj provisions.

 Short term and long term 5G innovations

 What are the innovations that can happen in the short term and long term in the GCC region?
 According to Mathew Reed of Ovum, over the next couple of years one can expect to see the development of 5G use cases in vertical markets, such as for automation and remote monitoring in the oil and gas sector; or more advanced video services for transport management systems.
 He says that 5G smartphones will become more widely available from 2020 onwards.
-The 5G quick win use case in the Middle East has been the rollout of 5G primarily for broadband.
+The 5G quick-win use case in the Middle East has been the rollout of 5G primarily for broadband.

 The next big step for 5G is high data rates and very low latency that are expected to enable a range of new applications and services.
 “As a long-term objective, the region’s 5G application is expected to emerge in entertainment, health, retail and education, oil and gas, and mining.
 Governments and operators are collaborating on smart city initiatives to address population-related challenges and deliver socioeconomic benefits,” says TBWA/RAAD’s Lahham.